MaaAssistantArknights/maa-cli/maa-cli/docs/en-US/install.md

 When compiling from source, you can disable the default features with `--no-default-features` and then enable specific features with `--features`.
 The available features are:

 - `cli_installer`: Provide `maa self update` command to update self, this feature is enabled by default;
-- `core_installer`: Provide `maa install` and `maa update` commands to install and update `MaaCore` and resources, this feature is enabled by default;
+- `core_installer`: Provide `maa install` and `maa update` commands to install and update MaaCore and resources, this feature is enabled by default;
 - `git2`: Provide `libgit2` resource backend, this feature is enabled by default;
-- `vendored-openssl`: Build `openssl` library by self instead of using system `openssl` library, this feature is disabled by default;
+- `vendored-openssl`: Build OpenSSL library by self instead of using system library, this feature is disabled by default;

 ## Install MaaCore

-`maa-cli` only provides an interface for MaaCore, it needs `MaaCore` and resources to run tasks, which can be installed by `maa-cli` once it is installed:
+maa-cli only provides an interface for MaaCore, it needs MaaCore and resources to run tasks, which can be installed by maa-cli once it is installed:

 ```bash
 maa install
 ```

-For users who installed via package managers, `MaaCore` can be installed via package managers:
+For users who installed via package managers, MaaCore can be installed via package managers:

 - Homebrew：